Black Ghost of Empire: Comparative Emancipations in Comparative Perspective

 Leverhulme lecture: Kris Manjapra

-Please note the new date and room location
+Please note the new date and the room location has been updated to Murray Learning Centre LC-UG07

 To understand why the shadow of slavery still haunts us today - and the truer meaning of reparations - we must look closely at the way slavery ended.
 Between the 1770s and 1880s, emancipation processes took off across the Atlantic world.
 But far from ushering in a new age of human rights and universal freedoms, these emancipations further codified the racial caste systems they claimed to disrupt.